 TDG – TRANSPORTATION DANGEROUS GOODS TRAINING COURSE

-The TDG safety course from Safety First Training explains the current Transportation of Dangerous Goods Act and Regulations, the related classifications and identifications, proper markings and labeling, necessary documentation and shipping details, segregation and compatibility groups, exceptions and exemptions and overall general safety.
+This TDG safety course explains the current Transportation of Dangerous Goods Act and Regulations (6.1 & 6.2), the related classifications and identifications, proper markings and labeling, necessary documentation and shipping details, segregation and compatibility groups, exceptions and exemptions and overall general safety.
 This course is designed for individuals involved in the transportation, shipping and receiving of dangerous goods in Canada.
-We issue separate certificates for driver, supervisor or dock worker for specific portions of the Act and its regulations, for the purpose of compliance and safety and how they relate to Transportation of Dangerous Goods.
-Training offered across Ontario with a focus on Mississauga and Toronto.

 Note – we do not provide public sessions for individuals